-For copyediting and proofreading – both jobs that require a lot of technical and linguistic know-how – an academic editor should be a trained editor, but they need not be a good or accomplished academic writer.
-For heavier editorial work (e.g. non-native editing, style editing and also rewriting), having good academic writing skills honed over several years will almost certainly improve the quality of the finished product.
+Copyediting and proofreading are both jobs that require a lot of technical and linguistic know-how.
+This means that an academic editor should be a trained editor, but they need not be a good or accomplished academic writer.
+For heavier editorial work, having excellent academic writing skills perfected over several years is important.
+These fields include editing for multilingual authors, line-editing, developmental editing, and rewriting.
+For these jobs, a former academic researcher is best.

 Many editors – including myself – typically charge per word or per project.
 This is always based on an estimate of how long it will take us.
 I have found the quality of English to be similar across academic projects.
-Yes, there is the odd paper that reads like a dream, and the odd “stinker”, but most of the time, I edit around 800–1100 words or 3–5 pages per hour for non-“native” texts.
+Yes, there is the odd paper that reads like a dream, and the occasional problematic “guess the meaning” text, but most of the time, I edit around 800–1100 words or 3–5 pages per hour for texts written by multlingual authors.
 This makes it easy to give a standard rate per 1000 words.
-For larger projects, many editors will offer a small discount as the volume of work means that less (unbillable) time is spent on looking for new projects.
+Giving a project rate helps the client too, as they receive a fixed rate for a project.
+For larger projects, many editors will offer a small discount, e.g. ten per cent.
+Why?
+Because the volume of work means that less (unbillable) time is spent on looking for new projects.

 How much do I charge?

-My standard rates are based on earning roughly £30 per hour, which I see as an acceptable rate for a professionally trained editor with UK living costs and approximately three years’ full-time experience.
-This is at the lower end of what professional editors charge for copyediting (see the Chartered Institute of Editing and Proofreading’s suggested minimum rates list).
-You can find my 2021 rates here.
+My standard rates for copyediting and line-editing are based on earning roughly £28–£35 per hour.
+This is an acceptable rate for a professionally trained editor running a business with UK living costs and approximately three years’ full-time experience.
+This is mid-range for what professional editors charge for copyediting (see the Chartered Institute of Editing and Proofreading’s suggested minimum rates list).
+My rates for developmental editing are slightly higher (£35 per hour) as this is a more demanding skill.

-In comparison, a junior lecturer’s hourly rate would work out at around £20 per hour – but this rate includes holidays, a favourable pension and other benefits associated with employment.
-Business owners also have to factor in paying for costs (training, office, software etc.) themselves and the extra hours of business administration (filling in tax returns, invoicing, marketing etc.), and ensuring they have a full-enough schedule.
-Despite the smaller hourly rate, a junior lecturer can expect to earn slightly more per year than an editor charging £30 per hour.
+In comparison, a junior lecturer’s hourly rate would work out at around £20 per hour.
+Yet this rate includes holidays, a favourable pension and other benefits associated with employment.
+Business owners also have to factor in paying for costs (training, office, software etc.) themselves.
+Besides these costs, they have extra hours of business administration (filling in tax returns, invoicing, marketing etc.), and ensuring they have a full-enough schedule.
+Despite the differential, charging £30 per hour would put an editor in the £30–£40K income bracket – similar to the junior lecturer’s salary.

 When (not) to hire an editor